Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 - **Inline single-use timeouts.** Do not define a package-level `const` for a timeout that is only used in one test.
 Specify it inline to keep the test self-contained and consistent with the rest of the codebase.

+### Integration tests (envtest) with a cached client

+When a reconciler reads owned/watched resources through the manager's cached client, its integration test must handle the cache's eventual consistency: ensure the cache reflects a setup write before reconciling, using the `WaitForCached*` helpers documented in [`test/integrationtests/cache.go`](../test/integrationtests/cache.go); the reference examples are `pkg/controllers/dynakube/kubemon/statefulset` and `.../kubemon/connectioninfo`.

 ## E2E testing guide

 We are using the [e2e-framework](https://github.com/kubernetes-sigs/e2e-framework) package to write our E2E tests.